lemval/growatt-rs232-reader/README.md

 }
 ```
 Starred fields are optional and won't be included outside status 'Normal'.
+MQTT messages will only be send if a value changes (no additional information will be send).

 Additional information can be retrieved using: ```curl http://localhost:5701/info```: